liamtreacy/microservice_example_project/RandomNumberGenerator/README.md

 This project sends a rabbitmq message containing a random number at regaular intervals.

-The interval currently is 5 seconds.
-And the random number is in a range between 1 and 100.
+The interval at which these are sent, and the lower and upper bounds for the random number generation are defined in the `Dockerfile`

 ## Requirements